-Set up the structure of the catalog with products and variants/SKUs based on how you intend to work with the data.
-You can use a product grouping under the categories, or you can work directly with stock keeping units (SKUs).
+Set up a catalog's structure with products and variants/SKUs based on how you intend to work with the data.
+You can use a product grouping under the categories, or work directly with stock keeping units (SKUs).
 If you will have only one SKU per product, there does not need to be a product.

 The system also supports multi-level product inheritance to attach products as variants to a product.
 A child product can have further child variants.
 In the following example image from the fashion industry, a product in Commerce is a style for a sweatshirt.
 A specific color of that shirt is a variant linked to the product, and the combination of a specific size and color is an SKU.

 Catalog pricing, tiered pricing, and custom sale types offer flexible ways to define multiple prices for products.
 Refer to Pricing for more information.